taddison/personal-site/content/blog/2018/10/mitigating-service_broker_waitfor_manager-latch-waits/index.md

 - For low latency sensitivity (don't care about response time) - use receive + sleep
 - At low volume and high latency sensitivity - use waitfor-receive
-- If you need high volume and you have high latency sensitivty...look elsewhere
+- If you need high volume and you have high latency sensitivity...look elsewhere

 In many cases the scale and performance you need to achieve might require you to architect away from SSB: